-2.1 Description of the Unit-and the Wastes Treated at the Unit
+2.1 Description of the Unit

-The TA-16-399 Burn Tray (see Figure 2) iswas comprised of a 4-foot wide, by 16-foot long steel tray supported by 1.5-foot high legs and is lined with firebricks (see Figure 3).
-The maximum treatment capacity of the TA-16-399 Burn Tray iswas 1,000 pounds of waste per burn.
+The TA-16-399 Burn Tray (see Figure 2) was comprised of a 4-foot wide, by 16-foot long steel tray supported by 1.5-foot high legs and is lined with firebricks (see Figure 3).
+The maximum treatment capacity of the TA-16-399 Burn Tray was 1,000 pounds of waste per burn.

-The Unit consisteds of: a burn tray, firebrick, burn tray cover, wheels, tracks, a concrete pad, and an electrical box.
-The area and is surrounded by a chain-link fence.
+The Unit consisted of: a burn tray, firebrick, burn tray cover, wheels, tracks, a concrete pad, and an electrical box.
+The area is surrounded by a chain-link fence.

-The burn tray, burn tray cover, concrete pad, electric box, and firebrick will be were removed from the Unit in 2019.
+The burn tray, burn tray cover, concrete pad, electric box, and firebrick were removed from the Unit in 2019.
 The fencing shall remain after the closure of the Unit.
-The remaining equipment was must be assessed for damages, and/or decontaminated prior to closure of the Unit the time of removal.
+The remaining equipment was assessed for damages and/or decontaminated at the time of removal.